 The Gothic Quarter

 Walking along palm tree lined streets to the west of the city into the tucked away streets of the Gothic Quarter was an exciting adventure.
 Plant filled balconies and independent boutique shops filled the cobbled streets, making it the perfect spot to find unique holiday purchases.
 These eclectic streets opened up into sun trap squares which were filled with quirky cafes and bars for those essential pitstops.
 Keen to capture the holiday memories I was armed with a disposable camera and travel journal which we both really enjoyed adding to throughout our trip.
+The Gothic Quarter is also home to two of our favourite Barcelona hot spots, the first of which being the Picasso Museum which was amazing for both art fans (myself) and 'pls don't drag me round a gallery' people (Tom) as the exhibition was quite short and curated in an easily accessible way.

 As the hazy evening drew in on our final night we strolled over to the acclaimed Harlem Jazz Club for their jazz and blues night and for what we later decided was the highlight of our break.
 Going to the Harlem was pretty much the top of my list of things to do in Barcelona and it did not disappoint.
 Seeing smooth professional jazz musicians live was the perfect, romantic end to our holiday in Barcelona.